 Clothing is a great way to reduce your sun exposure but how do you know the clothing you're buying will keep you safe in the sun?

-You look for the UPF rating!
+You look for the ultraviolet protection factor (UPF) rating!

-In Australia it’s usual for sun protected clothing to be sold with a UPF rating that shows how well a garment can protect a person from the sun.
+In Australia it’s usual for sun protective clothing to be sold with a UPF rating that shows how well a garment can protect a person from the sun.
 UPF ratings give consumers confidence that the product they are buying will give them effective sun protection.

-We issue millions of UPF rating swing tags each year.
+ARPANSA issues millions of UPF rating swing tags each year.

 To find out more about the standard for sun protective clothing see our Australian and New Zealand sun protective clothing standard page.